barry-ha/Griduino/examples/AutoGridCL/README.md

 ## Set up AutoGridCL

-You need to modify the file 'AutoGridCL.py' so it can read NMEA sentences from Griduino and UDP packets from WSJT-X.
+You need to modify the file 'AutoGridCL.py' so it can read NMEA sentences from Griduino and send UDP packets to and from WSJT-X.

 Using a text editor (e.g. Notepad or Visual Studio Code), modify 'AutoGridCL.py':